eyeNsky/tiles2wmts/README.md

 Method for loading any web tiles as a WMTS in a GIS such as QGIS.

-You can load the WMTSGetCapabilites.xml in a QGIS using this link, leave the trailing "/" as is.
+You can load the WMTSGetCapabilites.xml in GIS using this link, leave the trailing "/" as is.

 http://eyensky.github.io/tiles2wmts/WMTSGetCapabilities.xml